Previous dayApril 29, 2026Next day

 75.2 km---✓ ReviewedUSGS →

-A magnitude 4.0 seismic event took place 203 km W of Tual, Indonesia on April 29, 2026 at 22:46 UTC.
-The hypocenter lay at 75.2 km, placing this in the intermediate depth category.
+On April 29, 2026, worldwide seismic activity registered a magnitude 4.0 earthquake 203 km W of Tual, Indonesia at 22:46 UTC.
+This was a intermediate depth earthquake, focused at 75.2 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 Geolocation places the event at -5.768°N, 130.924°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-29